 Winemaking

-The late harvest fruit (~16% botrytis infected) was hand-picked into bins which were gently foot stomped and left to soak overnight to maximise flavour and sugar extraction from the desiccated fruit.
-Pressing occurred the next day.
+The late harvest fruit (<5% botrytis) was hand-picked into bins.
+The fruit was was gently crushed and left to soak for 2 days in bins to maximise flavour and sugar extraction from the desiccated fruit.
 The juice was settled clear and inoculated and then 100% cool tank fermented (~15-17⁰C) with commercial yeast in order to retain varietal freshness.
-The ferment was then halted by chilling at what was determined to be the optimum residual sugar level (120g/l).
+The ferment was then halted by chilling at what was determined to be the optimum residual sugar level (131g/l).